gnzima/zimra-public/README.md

 receipt = device.prepareReceipt(example_invoice) # this method does all the heavy lifting for you

-receipt_status = device.submitReceipt(receipt_data) # this method submits the receipt to the fiscal device management system and if the receipt has no errors, a QR url is returned which can be used to make the qr code to be printed on receipt, otherwise it returns the error message print(receipt_status)
+receipt_status = device.submitReceipt(receipt) # this method submits the receipt to the fiscal device management system and if the receipt has no errors, a QR url is returned which can be used to make the qr code to be printed on receipt, otherwise it returns the error message print(receipt_status)
 ```